davidachee/davidachee/README.md

 # David Achee
 ## About me
-I'm a full stack engineer living in Austin, TX.
+I'm a full stack engineer living in Vermont.

 I'm currently a software engineer at [Lattice](http://https://lattice.com).